Montreal-Quakers/website/_pages/alerts/covid-19.md

 ## Mandatory Health Precautions for Any In-Person Meeting <span class="stanchor"><a name="precautions"></a></span>
 * If you're experiencing COVID symptoms, please stay home.
+* For the month of October, we'll be requiring vaccine passports for all (meaning children under 12 will be unable to attend for now).
 * Disinfect hands at the entrance.
 * Wearing a mask, covering nose and mouth, is mandatory at all times.
+* Details for contact tracing will be collected by the greeter.
 * The chairs will be amply distanced (we are a small group).
 * Neither drink nor food will be served.
 * We must disinfect surfaces before and after meeting (The Greene Centre will do this for us).
-* Those attending meetings at the Greene Centre must be fully vaccinated -- this means that we're asking children under 12 who aren't vaccinated to wait.